ppizarror/pygame-menu/README.md

 - *add_text_input(title, textinput_id, default, input_type, input_underline, maxchar, maxwidth, align, font_size, enable_copy_paste, enable_selection, password, onchange, onreturn, valid_chars, \*\*kwargs)*

-    Add a *text input* to menu: several options with values and two functions that execute when updating the text in the text entry and pressing *Return key* on the element.
+    Adds a *text input* to menu: several options with values and two functions that execute when updating the text in the text entry and pressing the *Return key* on the element.

     | Param | Description | Type | Default |
     | :--: | :-- | :--: | :--: |